CPT-GrayWolf/libreadconf/README.md

 	# make install
 This will install the library, header, and all its included manpages, for your convenience.
 > NOTES:
-> By default, the included Makefile assumes the .so file will be installed in "/lib".
-If you need/wish it to be installed elsewhere, this can be set using the TARGETDIR option.
+> The default directories are now handled by the included configuration script.
-> Similarly if you wish the header file to be installed somewhere other than "/usr/include", This may be set using the INCLUDEDIR option.
+> See above.

 ### Cleanup:
 Once you are finished building and installing libreadconf, the Makefile provides you with an option to clean up any files left over from the build process: